Xyclade/MachineLearning/Readme.md

 This concludes the recommendation system example.

 ###Predicting weight based on height (using Ordinary Least Squares)
 In this section we will introduce the [Ordinary Least Squares](http://en.wikipedia.org/wiki/Ordinary_least_squares) technique which is a form of linear regression.
-As this technique is quite powerful, it is important to have read [regression](#regression) and the common pitfalls before starting with this example.
-We will cover some of these issues in this section, while others are shown in the sections [under-fitting](#under-fitting) and [overfitting](#overfitting)
+As this technique is quite powerful, it is important to have read [regression](#regression) and the [common pitfalls](#common-pitfalls) before starting with this example.
+We will cover some of these issues in this section, while others are shown in the sections [underfitting](#underfitting) and [overfitting](#overfitting)

 To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars